roverhol/simple_major_recommender/README.md

 ## Adopting at another campus

 - **Data:** Supply your own CSVs under `course_descriptions_auto/` (see tutorial for format).
-Respect copyright, robots.txt, and site terms if you scrape; outside of the classroom, we prefer official exports or APIs where available.
 You can either modify my web scraping code to produce these CSVs or obtain them from a staff member with internal access to your university's course catalog database.
+Respect copyright, robots.txt, and site terms if you scrape; outside of the context of a classroom demostration, it is better to use official exports or APIs where available.
 - **IRB / ethics:** Follow your institution’s rules for classroom activities and any use of student-generated evaluation data.
 - **Assignments:** Edit `PART1_INSTRUCTIONS.md`–`PART3_REPORT.md` for your own course needs.
 - **Review** the learning outcomes for supplemental lectures and labs I've provided from my class: it's possible your course already include all the topics needed but if not, then use mine examples to produce versions suitable for your class.